-The City of Salisbury will operate on the following schedule for Monday, July 5, in observance of Independence Day:
+The City of Salisbury will operate on a limited schedule for the Presidents Day holiday, Monday, Feb.
+21.

-The Salisbury Police Department is investigating a homicide in the 700 block of Grace Street.
+The Salisbury Police Department is currently investigating a shooting that occurred Wednesday, Feb.
+2, at approximately 2:15 p.m. in the 500 Block of Admiral Drive.